bcimbali/ck-site/src/portfolio-items/hemingway-on-screen.md

 homepage: "no"
 ---

-If you have been reading The Letters of Ernest Hemingway, Volume 2, you know that the author has led a life that was far from boring.
-Between that and his larger than life persona, it is no wonder that a fictionalized Hemingway has popped up in several television shows and movies.
-Below is a list of five of our favorite moments of Hemingway on screen.
+Ernest Hemingway lived a cinematic life so it's no wonder that he showed up so often in filme and television.
+A ranking of the top 5 onscreen portrayals of Hemingway for Cambridge's fifteen eightyfour blog.